Our Kiwi

 Meet our Monitored kiwi

-• The release of an initial 10 precious kiwi to a site in Omoana was the product of many years trapping work by the Trust, partnered with the 800 Trust, Native Forest Restoration Trust, Taranaki Regional Council, Doc and private landowners.
+- Over the last two years 19 kiwi have been translocated to a site in Omoana.
+This release was the product of many years of trapping work by the Trust, partnered with the 800 Trust, Native Forest Restoration Trust, Taranaki Regional Council, Doc and private landowners.
 We have a permit to release 80 birds at the site over 5 years.

 Omoana Kiwi